ISURL Function in Google Sheets: Check and Validate URLs

 ISURL(value)

-value – The value (supposed URL) to be verified.
+• value: The value (supposed URL) to be verified.

-Example to ISURL Function in Google Sheets
+Example of the ISURL Function in Google Sheets

 • ftp